 1. JMESPath

 We work with JSON data a lot in the real world.
-Would it not be nice to be able to extract and query for values in our JSON data?
-JMESPath (james path) enables the extraction of elements from a JSON document.
-To use JMESPath, you will have to install the jmespath module.
+JMESPath (“james path”) makes it easy to extract and query values from a JSON document.
+To use it, install the jmespath package.

 1import jmespath